 4.2 Generator Owner

-Facilities: This standard applies to synchronous generators, connected to the Bulk Electric System, that meet the definition of Commercial Operation.
+Facilities: This standard applies to synchronous generators, connected to the Bulk Electric System, meeting the definition of Commercial Operation.

-Effective Date: The first day of the first quarter following regulatory approval, except for Requirement R3.
+Effective Date: The first day of the first quarter following regulatory approval.

-For units placed in first-time service after regulatory approval, Requirement R3 is effective the first day of the first quarter following final regulatory approval.

-For units placed in service prior to final regulatory approval, Requirement R3 is effective the first day of the first quarter that is five years after regulatory approval.

-B. Requirements and Measures
+Requirements and Measures

 R1.
 Each Generator Owner shall provide to its Transmission Operator, the Generator Owner’s written Operating Procedure or other document(s) describing those known circumstances during which the Generator Owner’s PSS will not be providing an active signal to the Automatic Voltage Regulator (AVR), within 180 days of any of the following events: [Violation Risk Factor: Low] [Time Horizon: Planning Horizon]